Roger Vadim’s adaptation of

 ’s bubblegum science-fantasy comic book is one of the late 1960s’ most iconic films, an appropriate fate considering that it was conceived and executed precisely as the most modish of movies.
 A self-conscious attempt to blend psychedelic and pop-art flourishes with Vadim’s familiar teasing sexuality and playful generic satire, it anticipates Star Wars (1977) in more ways I think than fans of either film would like to admit.
 Both films chew up and spit out the clichés of generations of pulp novels and movie serials with a knowing, referential sense of humour.
 But where the interest of George Lucas’ film was in recreating the effervescent pre-adolescent buzz of such fare, beloved by audiences of the late ‘70s crawling back into a juvenile fantasia, Vadim’s work riffed on the sexed-up atmosphere of the ‘60s and extended the traditions of European pulp and comic book authors who specialised in drawing out the fetishist, pansexual possibilities inherent in sci-fi and gothic material.
 Jean-Claude Forest

-Barbarella, "navigatrix" and intergalactic woman of mystery, is cruising about outer space in her swinging bachelorette pad/spaceship, when she’s assigned by the President of Earth (Claude Dauphin) to track down mad scientist Dr. Durand-Durand (Milo O'Shea), who’s absconded with his mighty super-weapon, the Positronic Ray, because he’s endangering the future universe’s pacifistic, love-exalting stability.
+Barbarella, "Astro-Navigatrix" and intergalactic woman of mystery, is cruising about outer space in her swinging bachelorette pad/spaceship, when she’s assigned by the President of Earth (Claude Dauphin) to track down mad scientist Dr. Durand-Durand (Milo O'Shea), who’s absconded with his mighty super-weapon, the Positronic Ray, because he’s endangering the future universe’s pacifistic, love-exalting stability.
 She follows him to the planet Tao Seti, his last known whereabouts, and crash lands after her ship hits a magnetic storm that guards the planet.
 In quick succession, she’s captured by some feral children who torture her with flesh-eating dolls, saved by the man paid to herd the children (Ugo Tognazzi), and stumbles upon the blind, winged, angelic Pygar (John Phillip Law), who resides in a labyrinth where slaves of the Great Tyrant (Anita Pallenberg) are forced to live, some fused into the rocks as sculptures of feigned passion.
 The city of SoGo ("Sodom and Gomorrah"), which the Great Tyrant controls, is the abode of a culture dedicated to the gigantic mass of fluid energy underneath it, called the Matmos, which lives on negative vibes - evil - and rewards those who feed it with unlimited energy, and Barbarella and Pygar quickly find they don’t fit in.

-It’s a wonder that a motion picture with eight credited writing collaborators, including Vadim, Southern, and Forest, ended up feeling so light on ideas, even for a project that sets out to be perhaps more a work of installation art and a soft-core photographic spread than a narrative film.
-Casting it-girl Pallenberg as the Tyrant might have seemed a good idea at the time, and she certainly looks the part of a fiercely feline sadist, but she’s dubbed over by Fenella Fielding (or by Joan Greenwood, whom Fielding specialized in imitating, depending which source you read), and her role, yin to Barbarella’s yang, has visual stature but no substance.
+Still, it is a wonder that a motion picture with eight credited writing collaborators, including Vadim, Southern, and Forest, ended up feeling so light on ideas, even for a project that sets out to be perhaps more a work of installation art and a soft-core photographic spread than a narrative film.
+Casting it-girl Pallenberg as the Tyrant might have seemed a good idea at the time, and she certainly looks the part of a fiercely feline sadist, but she’s dubbed over by Fenella Fielding (or by Joan Greenwood, whom Fielding specialized in imitating, depending which source you read), and her role, yin to Barbarella’s yang, has visual stature but no dramatic impact.
 That's also the case with Marcel Marceau as Professor Ping, a savant trapped in the labyrinth, a part making no use of his physical gifts at all.
 Better used, and buoying the proceedings somewhat, are Law with his radiant Aryan beauty as Pygar, O’Shea as Durand-Durand, mustering a sly blarney to make his villainy pleasantly ludicrous, and David Hemmings, in a brief cameo as Dildano, incompetent leader of a gang of rebels.
 Hemmings displays, at least, an expert farceur's timing, which raises an interesting question as to why he didn’t get to play comedy more.

 Fonda’s performance, radiating exactly the right mix of bewildered enthusiasm and articulate innocence, works for most of the running time in a vacuum.
 Whether lolling in a post-coital daze after experiencing old-fashioned sex for the first time (humans of the future have replaced it with a chemically enhanced psychic union), or tossing off post-modern asides like “That screaming!
 A good many dramatic situations begin with screaming!”, her Barbarella is a sketch for a great comedic heroine waiting for a better film.
-This film does still retain a bouncy, fun quality thanks to the better elements and the sheer visual jazziness on display, and the great music score by multiple collaborators including Marcel Magne, Bob Crewe and Charles Fox and The Glitterhouse, alternates gorgeously kitschy pop with rich orchestral scoring.
+This film does still retain a bouncy, fun quality thanks to the better elements and the sheer visual jazziness on display, and the great music score by multiple collaborators including Marcel Magne, Bob Crewe, Charles Fox, and The Glitterhouse, alternates gorgeously kitschy pop with rich orchestral scoring.
 What Mario Bava, a director with a far deeper, more intuitive understanding of pop-art cinema and genre aesthetics and how to link the two, might have made of the film is pleasant to think about.